turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v3.md

 By the end of the day, Day 1:
 * The link to your repo (hint: use [Create-React-App](https://frontend.turing.edu/lessons/module-3/react-2-the-how.html) to start your project!)
 * The link to your DTR
+  * Be sure to discuss a meeting cadence for your group.
+In Agile projects, teams typically meet for short "stand-ups" where each member checks in regarding the following topics:
+    * What is the state of your project so far?
+(Update your GitHub Project Board if necessary)
+    * What is each person working on today?
+    * Are there any blockers and what is your plan to get through the blockers?
 * The link to your Project Board with at least a few user stories entered

 By the end of the day, Day 2:
 * A link to 2-3 pieces of design inspiration that you will aim to mimic